#EndAnglophoneCrisis: Mbappe joins Onana, Song to call for peace in Cameroon | Goal.com

 #EndAnglophoneCrisis: Mbappe joins Onana, Song to call for peace in Cameroon

-PSG star Kylian Mbappe has joined a number of Cameroon players including Stephane Mbia, goalkeeper Andre Onana in calling for an end to the Anglophone crisis in the Central African country.
+PSG star Kylian Mbappe has joined a number of Cameroon players including Stephane Mbia and goalkeeper Andre Onana in calling for an end to the Anglophone crisis in the Central African country.

 Kumba, a city in the Southwest region of Cameroon, was thrown into mourning on Saturday after gunmen stormed a school - Mother Francisca International Bilingual Academy, and opened fire on children with at least eight confirmed dead while 12 others were injured.